 Automatic analysis of the acquired images using ACCEPT

-The acquired images can be analyzed using the ACCEPT software that identifies CTC on different parameters using sophisticated image analysis algorithms.
+The acquired images can be analyzed using using the advanced open source CTC image analysis program ACCEPT that identifies CTC on different parameters using sophisticated image analysis algorithms.
 The detected CTC are presented in a image gallery to the reader who makes the final selection and identification of the CTC.